outdreamer/build-a-cure-1/docs/tasks/ideas.md

     - investment risk allocation vs. capital allocation (swap objects allocated)
     - battery ion vs. base metal (swap a variable on top of a foundation to the foundation position)

+  - you can predict which system filters will be useful based on system priority

+    - a system prioritizing efficiency will find similarities more useful, and similarities will be more causative & likely to occur in that system

+  - you can predict which system filters will be useful across systems based on intent ('find' benefits from gaps & inefficiencies, 'build' benefits from efficiencies)

   - core investment attributes:
     - fundamental
     - abstract